The Two-Way Mirror #11: Avada Kedavra

 ‘Harry fell off his broom, Dad,’ he muttered.
 ‘I told you . . . it was an accident….’

 ‘Yes, but you didn’t fall off, did you?’ roared Amos genially, slapping his son on his back.
-“Always modest, our Ced, always the gentleman… but the best man won.
+‘Always modest, our Ced, always the gentleman… but the best man won.
 I’m sure Harry’d say the same, wouldn’t you, eh?
 One falls off his broom, one stays on, you don’t need to be a genius to tell which one’s the better flier!'”
+(GoF 72-73)

 I never could get this passage out of my head, and what stuck out was especially the weakness of Cedric’s defense of Harry.
-While after the actual game Cedric argued vehemently for the annulment of the match, he seems to have lost some of the fervor by now, or even to need on some level the belief of his father that he is better than Harry.
+While after the actual game, Cedric argues vehemently for the annulment of the match, he seems to have lost some of the fervor by now, or even to need on some level the belief of his father that he is better than Harry.
 “Harry fell off his broom” is hardly an argument for Harry’s skill at Quidditch, and the argument “it was an accident” makes me wonder how much of what truly happened did Cedric actually tell his father.
-He may have “accidentally” omitted some details so that his dad would think him the better player and not know about the dementors and how they affected Harry.
-This is a pardonable omission, considering Cedric didn’t do it in front of a big audience, but in front of a parent whom he wants to be proud of him.
+He may have “accidentally” omitted some details so that his dad would think him the better player and not know about the Dementors and how they affect Harry.
+This is a pardonable omission, considering Cedric doesn’t do it in front of a big audience, but in front of a parent whom he wants to be proud of him.
 Perhaps the reason Cedric is slightly embarrassed also has something to do with a bit of a guilty conscience.
-It would be much harder for Amos to taunt Harry for being affected by dementors worse than his son.
+It would be much harder for Amos to taunt Harry for being affected by Dementors worse than his son.
 There is dramatic irony in Amos’s surmising that Cedric will talk to his grandchildren about beating Harry.
-Cedric did not beat Harry at surviving Voldemort, and for that reason he will not be there to have children or grandchildren to whom to brag about beating Harry at Quidditch (not that it would be in Cedric’s character).
-Like blind Oedipus, Amos failed to see the big picture… the dementors, and Voldemort.
+Cedric does not beat Harry at surviving Voldemort, and for that reason, he will not be there to have children or grandchildren to whom to brag about beating Harry at Quidditch (not that it would be in Cedric’s character).
+Like blind Oedipus, Amos failed to see the big picture… the Dementors and Voldemort.

-“‘You don’t know what it’s like! . . . . you two sit there acting like I’m a clever little boy to be standing here, alive, like Diggory was stupid, like he messed up – you just don’t get it, that could just as easily have been me, it would have been if Voldemort hadn’t needed me -‘”
+‘You don’t know what it’s like! . . . . you two sit there acting like I’m a clever little boy to be standing here, alive, like Diggory was stupid, like he messed up – you just don’t get it, that could just as easily have been me, it would have been if Voldemort hadn’t needed me -‘” (GoF 327-328)